pierre-rouleau/pel/README.rst

   use of auto-loading and deferred loading is used everywhere.
 - The selection of package and features is done via PEL customization variables.
-- Allows dynamic control of several packages with commands.
+- Allows dynamic control of several packages and their commands.
   For example, PEL support both auto-complete and company, providing commands to activate one mode in a buffer and another mode inside another or all other buffers directly from command execution and key strokes.
 - Key bindings using function key prefixes (F2, F6, F11 and F12)
   provide access to many features and help learn what's available.

+  - Most standard Emacs keys are left untouched.
   - The which-key package is used and activated by default, allowing you to see what's available easily.
 F11 is the main prefix key and all prefixes have a meaningful name that starts with the 'pel:' prefix.
 F2 and F6 are used as global shortcut prefix keys, and F12 as a mode-sensitive shortcut prefix key.

-- Most standard Emacs keys are left untouched.
+    - The key bindings following the F11 key constitutes a tree of key bindings with single keys used as mnemonics for commands or further prefixes (and all prefixes have names to help see what's available when using something like the `which-key`_ package.

+- PEL comes with a set of convenience features that deal with several aspects of Emacs like windows, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
+These files can be used independently as (*mostly*) independent Emacs Lisp *libraries* if you prefer to use the features without the PEL key bindings.

-- Documentation in the form of PDF file on several Emacs topics.
+- Extensive documentation in the form of PDF files, one file per Emacs topics.
   Each table provides an overview, command descriptions, related key bindings  and links to related on-line documents.
 The tables have extensive markup with colours for standard Emacs,